Wise Labo | AutoCAD LT | Autodesk

 "AutoCAD is also extremely stable,” Sakairi continues.
 “In terms of operability and compatibility, it’s completely accurate."

-In terms of the work process, the division of labour is performed via the cloud and work can be done in collaboration with people outside the design department.
+In terms of the work process, the division of labor is performed via the cloud, and work can be done in collaboration with people outside the design department.
 “If you’re working with a partner, garbled text format errors can be very costly,” he says.
 “I think AutoCAD is the most reliable platform you can find for shared use wherever you are.”

-Speed up and streamline your workflow with a subscription to AutoCAD including specialised toolsets.
+Speed up and streamline your workflow with a subscription to AutoCAD including specialized toolsets.